b3rendsh/msxdos2s/mod-beer20/readme.txt

 partitions on a disk then 2 drives are assigned not 4.
 This prevents the creation of phantom drive letters.

+The low level DSKIO routine is made compliant with OKEI's FAT16 22-bit sector number parameter method with bits 16..22 in register C, to support larger than 32MB disks when used with MSX DOS 2.2 or Nextor.

 Limitations